Rubber producers' attempt to boost prices needs discipline: Russell

 While this may be bad news for liquidity on the Singapore Exchange-owned SICOM, it doesn’t necessarily follow that the producers will be able to get the higher prices they seek.

-Major tyre makers have flexibility to source rubber from other suppliers and may simply decline to pay the higher prices the producers want.
+Major tire makers have flexibility to source rubber from other suppliers and may simply decline to pay the higher prices the producers want.

 It then becomes a game of chicken, with the winner likely to be the one who can last the longest.

-Given the global oversupply of rubber and healthy inventory levels, it seems the tyre makers may be holding the better hand, at least for the moment.
+Given the global oversupply of rubber and healthy inventory levels, it seems the tire makers may be holding the better hand, at least for the moment.

 Crude rubber stocks at Japanese ports stood at 11,182 tonnes as of April 10, down 3.8 percent since a reading on March 31.
 The stocks have been declining since reaching above 22,000 tonnes in May last year, but remain at comfortable levels.